andrewarrow/rusty-feedback/README.md

       {{ .name }}
 ```

 It's just HTML but without having to close any tags (two spaces indent to show which tag is under another.) all the words after the tag are made classes.
+No need to type class="".
-No need to type class="" and this all gets rendered to normal .html files with rust templates.
+No need to use quotes but you can't have spaces.

+This all gets rendered to normal .html files with rust templates.

 ```
 [dependencies]